rxv3774/WebCheckers/docs/DesignDoc.md

 > analysis of where there are problems in the code base which could be
 > addressed with design changes, and describe those suggested design
 > improvements.
 After completion of the Code metrics exercise, you
-> will also discuss the resutling metric measurements.
+> will also discuss the resulting metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._